microsoft/rust-for-dotnet-devs/src/linq/index.md

 data, and iteration is no exception.
 So while looping over an array might look straightforward and very similar to C#, one has to be mindful about ownership when needing to iterate the same collection/iterable more than once.
-The following example iteraters the list of integers twice, once to print their sum and another time to determine and print the maximum integer:
+The following example iterates the list of integers twice, once to print their sum and another time to determine and print the maximum integer:

 ```rust